linuskohl/iPCamera-Java-API/README.md

 # iPCamera-Java-API
-Java API to control the iPCamera App (https://github.com/linuskohl/iPCamera-Java-API.git)
+Java API to control the iPCamera App (https://itunes.apple.com/de/app/id570912928)

+I made it to use my iPhone as an IPCamera for OpenCV which is an widely available und good camera.

+See the Settings.java for possible settings